ritikarawat220/Budget-App/README.md

 # 📖 [Budget App] <a name="about-project"></a>

 💰💼 Budget App is a web-based budgeting application built using Ruby on Rails and PostgreSQL.
-With SpendSmart, users can effortlessly track their income and expenses, gaining full control over their finances.
+With BudgetApp, users can effortlessly track their income and expenses, gaining full control over their finances.

 ## 🛠 Built With <a name="built-with"></a>